THE TIBET SERIES, DAY 9, 10, 11 & 12

 THE ST. REGIS

-After sleeping and sh*ting on all sorts this trip I decided to splash out on the last few nights and stay in the St Regis, Tibet’s best hotel.
-Its well known that 5* hotels are not equal throughout the world but this one surprised me.
-Besides the swimming pool that was closed it was great and had tons of facilities from a cigar lounge, spa, Oxygen machines in every room and a 6th floor bar with incredible views of the Potala Palace.
+After sleeping and sh*ting on all sorts during my Tibetan family homestay, I decided to splash out on the last few nights and stay in the St Regis, Tibet’s best hotel.
+It’s well known that 5* hotels are not equal throughout the world, but this one surprised me.
+Besides the swimming pool that was closed, it was great and had tons of facilities from a cigar lounge, spa, Oxygen machines in every room and a 6th-floor bar with incredible views of the Potala Palace.

 DAY 10 – THE FIERCEST DOGS IN THE WORLD